thereidfleish/myace/backend/README.md

 **GET /uploads/{upload_id}/**

-This route returns a specific upload, containing the URL to Apple's HTTP Live Streaming (HLS) playlist.
-If `stream_ready` is false, the `url` field will be omitted from the response.
+This route returns a specific upload, containing the URL to Apple's HTTP Live Streaming (HLS) playlist and setting cookies which enable temporary URL access.
+If `stream_ready` is false, the `url` and `thumbnails` fields will be omitted from the response.

 Request: N/A